Pinpickle/matapaki-lang/README.md

 - Records
 - Mappings (as temporary variables and in state)

+This was created as a university dissertation project.

 ## Set Up

 Make sure you have these installed:

 - Isabelle 2017
 - OCaml v4.02.3
+- Node.js v6+ (used for building and testing)
+- [Yarn](https://yarnpkg.com/en/) (used for building and testing)

-For testing, you will need
+For testing, you will need a [native Solidity compiler (solc)](https://github.com/ethereum/solidity) installed.

-- Node.js v6+
-- A native Solidity compiler (solc) installed

 Once the repository is downloaded, extract [eth-isabelle]() into `compiler/backend` (so it becomes `compiler/backend/eth-isabelle`).
 Follow the instructions in its README to set it up.